Hafsa-mohamed-Ad3n/Sentimental-Analysis-of-Tweets/README.md

 ### Data Preprocessing

-- To prepare the tweets for modeling, we applied several text-cleaning and transformation steps:
+- To prepare the tweets for modelling, we applied several text-cleaning and transformation steps:
      - Text Cleaning: Remove URLs, user mentions, hashtags, numbers, and special characters.
      - Tokenization: Break sentences into words for analysis.
      - Stop-word Removal: Exclude common words (the, and, is) that add little meaning.